Boy who killed foster carer was placed with family despite concern, inquest told

 Child X’s social worker Tessa Goodacre told the court she was not aware of concerns in the few days he was with the Grants.

-She was asked by the coroner whether she was “aware that Mrs Grant was struggling and colleagues were saying she was looking shattered”, but she said she was not aware.
+She was asked by the coroner whether she was “aware that Ms Grant was struggling and colleagues were saying she was looking shattered”, but she said she was not aware.

 Ms Goodacre said the boy was very chatty and acted like a normal teenager.
 She said he enjoyed football and told her he wanted to be a police officer when he grew up.